Urushi-e: Technique

 In Japanese woodblock printing, urushi-e generally refers to a hand-painted technique.
 Instead of printing with urushi (natural lacquer) it was painted on by hand.
 This meant that urushi-e pictures could be more colorful than most block prints of the time.
 Five colors were available when the technique was first developed; brown, yellow, green, red, and black.
 Urushi-e was sometimes used as a term to describe all hand-painted woodblock prints in Japan, not only those painted with lacquer, however, only urushi-e used iro-urushi, meaning colored lacquer, made from mixing clear lacquer and one of the five pigments.
 Artists such as Nishimura Shigenaga c.
 1680s–1750 were also known to use black ink thickened with hide glue to attain a lacquer-like effect on some on his prints.
 In addition to colored lacquer, gold was sometimes applied to urushi-e works in the form of gold leaf and powders.

 Prints

 Urushi-e woodblock prints were made using thick, dark black lines, and were sometimes hand-colored.
 The ink was mixed with an animal-based glue called nikawa, which thickened it and gave it a lustrous shine, said to resemble lacquer.
 Most often, this was used not in creating the entire print, but only in enhancing a particular element, such as an obi or a figure's hair, to give it shine and make the image more luxurious overall.

+The printmaker Okumura Masanobu, often cited as a master of the urushi-e style, is credited with producing his first urushi-e prints in 1718, using brass powder sprinkled onto the ink to create a lacquered effect that added texture and depth to the image while also helping to preserve it; a well-known example depicts a wide perspective view of the interior of the Echigo-ya shop in Suruga-chō.

 Prints which include urushi-e elements are likely to also feature the use of mica, metal dusts, and other elements which enhanced the appearance, quality and value of the works.
 The technique was most popular in the early 18th century Japan during the Edo era and can be seen in works by many artists of the time.